 Casually simple, elegantly delicious; roasted shallots couldn’t possibly get any easier and the possibilities are endless!
+Serve this at your next holiday meal, or stir them into mashed potatoes!

 We love roasted vegetables in our home.
 In the fall and in the winter, roasted vegetables are quite a common occurrence as a side dish or as a part of a main.
 Do you roast vegetables?
 If so, what are you favourites?